The ASHA Convention will take place November 18–20, 2021 in Washington, D.C.

 The ASHA Convention is the strongest educational program for audiologists, speech-language pathologists, speech and hearing scientists, and related professionals.
-Between our in-person event and the ASHA Convention Virtual Library, more than 2,400 sessions eligible for ASHA Continuing Education Credit or professional development hours will be offered this year.
+The 2021 ASHA Convention will be a hybrid event.
+Between the in-person ASHA Convention in Washington, D.C. and the online component, the Virtual Library, more than 2,400 sessions eligible for ASHA Continuing Education Credit or professional development hours will be offered.

 We have modified the in-person session offerings this year.
 Nearly 700 live, in-person sessions—2-hour Master Classes and 1-hour Oral Seminars—will be offered over the 3 days of our in-person event.
 Master Classes all feature presenters who have been invited by the Convention Program Committee.
 Some 1-hour Oral Seminars also feature invited presenters and will be part of a series of 2–4 sessions, providing a deeper dive on topics.

 The ASHA Convention Virtual Library will be open from November 15–22.
 It features over 1,700 pre-recorded sessions that you may watch at any time during the extended 8-day open period.
+These sessions are all new content, selected by the Convention Program Committee through the Call for Papers this year.
 You will find 2-hour Master Classes, 1-hour Oral Seminars, 30-minute Technical Research and Technical Clinical Sessions, and Posters.
 All Master Classes and some Oral Seminars will feature presenters invited by the Convention Program Committee.
 Posters will also have a scheduled 90-minute live, virtual Q&A period during which presenters will be available to discuss their work in real time.